← All Guides

 What to Do If You Are Not Sure

 Start by building your list before you worry about how long it is.
-Identify your genuine reach schools, target schools, and safety schools based on your actual academic profile and preferences.
+Identify your genuine reach colleges, target colleges, and safety colleges based on your actual academic profile and preferences.
 Once you have that list, look at the total.
-If it is over 15, look for schools in each tier that are similar to each other and cut the duplicates.
-If it is under 8, ask yourself whether you have enough schools in each tier to give you real options.
+If it is over 15, look for colleges in each tier that are similar to each other and cut the duplicates.
+If it is under 8, ask yourself whether you have enough colleges in each tier to give you real options.

 The number will take care of itself once the balance is right.